-You have been diagnosed with asthma.
-With the help of your healthcare provider, you can keep your asthma under control and have less emergency department visits and hospitalizations.
+You have been diagnosed with an asthma attack.
+With the help of your healthcare provider, you can keep your asthma under control and have less emergency department visits and stays in the hospital.

-Take your asthma medications exactly as your provider tells you.
+Take your asthma medicines exactly as your provider tells you.
+Do this even if you feel that your athma is under control.

 Learn how to monitor your asthma.
-Some people watch for early changes of worsening symptoms and some use a peak flow meter.
+Some people watch for early changes of symptoms getting worse.
+Some use a peak flow meter.
+Your healthcare provider may decide to give you an asthma action plan.

 Be sure to always have a quick-relief inhaler with you.
-If you were given a prescription, make sure you go to the drug store or pharmacy to get it filled as soon as possible.
+If you were given a prescription, make sure you go to a pharmacy to get it filled as soon as possible.

 Dust or dust mites are a common asthma trigger.
 To avoid a dust mites, do the following: